-- 8.5.1 The Energy Savings for an Implementation may be calculated using Method 1, provided that: - (a) the energy consumption for the Site is a linear function of output; - (b) fixed energy consumption, which is the energy consumption of the Site that does not vary with variations in output, can be measured or estimated;
+- 8.5.1 The Energy Savings for an Implementation may be calculated using Method 1, provided that: - (a) the energy consumption for the Site is a linear function of output; - (b) fixed energy consumption, which is the energy consumption of the Site that does not vary with variations in output, can be measured or estimated; - (c) output has not changed from the average output over the period during which the variable energy baseline is measured by more than 50%; and - (d) the variable energy baseline is calculated using data from periods immediately preceding the Implementation Date, up to a maximum of 5 years, excluding any periods that are not representative of the long term Site consumption due to factors including plant shutdown or major maintenance.
+Where this is not possible, due to data unavailability or other reasons, a baseline may be set using other periods acceptable to the Scheme Administrator. - (e) for Implementations that affect consumption of more than one Eligible Fuel, that Energy Savings are calculated for each of those Eligible Fuels, even if the savings are negative. - 8.5.2 The Implementation Date is the earlier of the start date of the first Measurement Period that occurs after the end of the last period T_b referred to in Method 1 or the date on which the reduction of energy consumption commenced due to the Implementation. - 8.5.3 The Energy Saver is the person who is liable (contractually or otherwise) to pay for the energy consumption at the Site at the Implementation Date.

-- (c) output has not changed from the average output over the period during which the variable energy baseline is measured by more than 50%; and - (d) the variable energy baseline is calculated using data from periods immediately preceding the Implementation Date, up to a maximum of 5 years, excluding any periods that are not representative of the long term Site consumption due to factors including plant shutdown or major maintenance.
-Where this is not possible, due to data unavailability or other reasons, a baseline may be set using other periods acceptable to the Scheme Administrator. - (e) Electricity Savings and Gas Savings are calculated for Implementations that increase either electricity consumption or Gas consumption. - 8.5.2 The Implementation Date is the earlier of the start date of the first Measurement Period that occurs after the end of the last period T_b referred to in Method 1 or the date on which the reduction of energy consumption commenced due to the Implementation. - 8.5.3 The Energy Saver is the person who is liable (contractually or otherwise) to pay for the energy consumption at the Site at the Implementation Date. - 8.5.4 For the purposes of clause 34 of Schedule 4A of the Act, Energy Savings calculated under this clause 8.5 are taken to have occurred on the last date of the Measurement Period.
+8.5.4 For the purposes of clause 34 of Schedule 4A of the Act, Energy Savings calculated under this clause 8.5 are taken to have occurred on the last date of the Measurement Period.